chauff/cse1500-web-transcripts/_lectures/node.md

 - Line 1 provides us with access to the filesystem object.
 The corresponding **Node module** is `fs`.
 A module is a **self-contained** piece of code that provides **reusable functionality**.
 The function `require()` usually returns a JavaScript object (we cover `require` in more detail in [a later lecture](Lecture-node2.md)).
 In this case, `fs` is our entry point to the file system.
 - You should have recognized that [`fs.watch`](https://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener) is used with two arguments: the path to the file to watch and a **callback** function that is executed when a file change has occurred.
 The callback function is anonymous (though nothing prevents us from giving the function a name) and executed asynchronously. [`fs.access`](https://nodejs.org/api/fs.html#fs_fs_access_path_mode_callback) (used to determine whether the file exists) takes three arguments in our example.
 - As the filesystem access requires operating system specific code, the behaviour can vary across file systems; the underlying operating system calls are outlined in the [`fs.watch`](https://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener) documentation.
-- :flag: The color styling of the console output is **not** Node-specific.
+- 🚩 The color styling of the console output is **not** Node-specific.
 Providing these [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) to the terminal let's us change the terminal look and feel.
 In our case, we only use escape codes to change the font color.
 This may not work in all terminals, and there are (of course) libraries that do this in a more platform-independent manner but for a quick prototype those escape codes are usually sufficient.

 A note on Node terminology: you will often find references to **Node modules** and **Node packages**.
 They differ slightly in meaning: